 “Once l had the location, it was very easy for me to visualize how the scene should go.
 New Yorkers are famous for ignoring pleas for help from people who are being shot and maimed right in front of them.
 So l think it would probably really happen like that — all of these nicely-dressed people, enjoying a lovely meal, and then outside, this desperate, crazy person pounding on the windows trying to get in.
 It was a delicious combination of terror, comedy and ironic social satire.”

-After it opened in October of 1934, Tavern on the Green quickly became a prominent destination for celebrities and many of the world’s well-to-do.
-Popular for its bucolic, somewhat isolated location in Central Park, a good portion of its dining area was on a large outdoor patio where the patrons ate al fresco without being distracted by the city’s frantic activities.
+The well-to-do patrons seen in this scene were typical for Tavern on the Green, which was a prominent destination for the rich and famous almost immediately after its opening in 1934.
+Popular for its bucolic, somewhat isolated location in Central Park, a good portion of its dining area was on a large outdoor patio where visitors could eat al fresco without being distracted by the city’s frantic activities.

 But as the years waned on, Tavern on the Green became more rustic and less popular, dwindling into a mundane, money-losing business by the 1970s.